RJ May: 2025 SC House Ethics Committee proceedings

 On July 1, 2025, after May's June indictment and arrest, the South Carolina House Ethics Committee voted to open an ethics investigation into item C2025-001: "potential misuse of office and alleged conduct unbecoming of a member".
 House rules do not allow the identity of the member to be revealed during the investigation.
-House Ethics Chairman Jay Jordan retained outside attorneys to avoid conflict of interest, and hoped the investigation would be completed this year.
+House Ethics Chairman Jay Jordan retained outside attorneys to avoid a conflict of interest, and hoped the investigation would be completed in 2025.
 The Committee met for an hour, with some time spent in executive session.
-Members of the 2025 House Ethics Committee: J. David Weeks Vice-Chairman, Paula Rawl Calhoon, Neal A. Collins, Val Guest, Beth E. Bernstein Secretary, John Richard C. King, Robert D. Robbins.
-J. Todd Rutherford and Leonidas E. “Leon” Stavrinakis.
+Members of the 2025 House Ethics Committee were J. David Weeks (vice chairman), Paula Rawl Calhoon, Neal A. Collins, Val Guest, Beth E. Bernstein (secretary), John Richard C. King, Robert D. Robbins.
+J. Todd Rutherford, and Leon Stavrinakis.

 On July 9, 2025, Brian Duncan, who in 2024 had organized an unsuccessful write-in campaign for the District 88 seat, called on May to resign so that a special election could be held to fill the seat.

 On August 20, 2025, a meeting of the House Ethics Committee with item C2025-001 on the agenda was set for a meeting held on August 26.

 On October 14, the Committee revealed that May was the subject of their investigation, and they found violations that, had he remained in office, would have been grounds for May's expulsion.